"The Holy Spirit is our harpist,

 —Mechthild of Magdeburg

 At San Francisco Theological Seminary, we are rooted in the Christian tradition but celebrate the depth and beauty of the human spirit in its many cultural and religious expressions.
 We understand spiritual direction as a way to participate in mending of hearts and society.
 Our spirituality programs rest on the belief that we are called to awaken our hearts to others through practice, study, and community.

-These sessions are designed for both programs.
+These sessions are designed for both diploma and certificate programs.
 Diploma students will sign up for 1.5 academic credits.
 Certificate students will sign up for 0 credits.
 All classes are Credit/No Credit.
 To learn more about the requirements for and differences between the Diploma and Certificate, click on the respective links.